josephchay/linguify/TTS/README.md

 LinguifySpeech is a Text-to-Speech (TTS) system that can convert written text to natural-sounding speech.

-Our agent model is also uploaded to the [Hugging Face model hub](https://huggingface.co/josephchay/linguifySpeech).
+For our agent model assets and config files, refer to [Hugging Face model hub](https://huggingface.co/josephchay/linguifySpeech).

 ## Package Installation